acoustic-content-samples/sample-article-angular/README.md

 Download the application files (html, js, and css) from the "public" folder into any folder on your workstation.

+If you download these web resources into a folder named sample-article-angular/assets, it will save a step in optional section #6 below.

 #### 2. Update the user credentials

 This sample uses a hard-coded user name and password set in the app.js file.
 Update the name and password values in that file.